wuggen/crafting-interpreters/README.md

 Following along (loosely) with [_Crafting Interpreters_][CI] in Rust.

-Going a lot harder on several bits of the design than the book does.
-In particular, aiming for much more robust source code representations and error handling/reporting.

-I'm currently in part 1 of the book.
-The tree-walking interpreter will live in [`tlox`](./tlox).
-When I get to part two (the bytecode interpreter), many components of that crate (e.g. source maps, error handling, lexical and syntactic structures) will be separated out into other crates to be shared between the two implementations.
+The tree-walking interpreter lives in `tlox`, and tests for it are in `tests/tlox`.
+It's a little bit of an overengineered, spaghettified mess, and is even outperformed by `jlox`.
+It was a good exercise, but I'll be starting from a clean slate for the bytecode interpreter.

+The bytecode interpreter will live in `rlox`.

-# Digressions from the Lox language as specified in the book
+# Digressions from standard Lox

 I have committed the cardinal sin of diverging from the language spec.
-In my defense, no one will ever use this interpreter.
+In my defense, no one will ever use these interpreters.

+## In `tlox`

-## Use of shadowed variables in initializers
+### Use of shadowed variables in initializers

-The book's Lox allows this:
+Standard Lox allows this:

 ```
 var a = 4;